Home Recipe Roundup 25 Best Christmas Roast Recipes for a Holiday to Remember

 3. Christmas Beef Chuck Roast

-This Christmas beef chuck roast ensures that you don’t have to break the budget to feed the whole family and then some.
+This Christmas beef chuck roast ensures that you don’t have to break the budget to feed the whole family.

 You create the most detectable brown gravy using drippings from the pan.